8 e-learning trends from 2016

-When it comes to technology, wearable tech has become increasingly popular, with the introduction of the FitBit, Apple Watch and even some wearable clothing.
+When it comes to technology, wearable tech has become increasingly popular, with the introduction of the FitBit, Apple Watch and even some tech-enhanced clothing.
 Gadgets like these are now becoming incorporated with e-learning so that users are more engaged and learning is more interactive.

 5. Growing influence of learning communities

 As learning moves away from the traditional classroom practice, the learning community grows across the globe.
 No longer are learners just seen as school pupils or students taught by teachers and administrators.
 Now, no matter what your age or background, communities are being formed that support all types of learning.
 There is a push for learning, the promotion of collective creativity and shared leadership which is uniting groups with similar values, visions and practices on a worldwide level.